GrandComicsDatabase/gcd-django/README.txt

-This is a new implementation of the Grand Comic-Book Database in Python using the Django framework.
+This is a new implementation of the Grand Comics Database in Python using the Django framework.

 Setup: